-Peter Gordon was recruited for his culinary skills and Lavinia Tan won a competition in Singapore, but most of our presenters our drawn from the 1,000s of tapes we are sent.
-Having a speciality can be an advantage but it is not necessary.
+Peter Gordon was recruited for his culinary skills and Lavinia Tan won a competition in Singapore, but most of our presenters our drawn from the thousands of tapes we are sent.
+Having a specialty can be an advantage but it is not necessary.

 Do I need to be a professional presenter?

 No, but any experience will obviously help.
 Try volunteering on hospital radio, hosting a conference, or joining up on a local course.
 The more practice you have at speaking in front of people, the more relaxed and professional you will become.

 Am I too old to be a presenter?